docsifyjs/docsify/docs/v5-upgrade.md

 - Your configuration in `window.$docsify` stays the same
 - All your markdown content remains unchanged
 - The upgrade is non-breaking for most sites (however, legacy browsers like Internet Explorer 11 are no longer supported)
-- Custom CSS that targeted v4 theme-specific classes or elements may need to be updated for v5
+- Custom CSS targeting v4 theme-specific classes or elements may need to be updated for v5
-- The v5 core theme can be customized using CSS variables - view [Customization](themes.md?id=customization) for more details
+- The v5 core theme can be customized using CSS variables - view [Theme Customization](themes.md?id=customization) for more details

 That's it!
 Your Docsify site should now be running on v5.